Operation Silver Fox: Operation Arctic Fox

 Finnish soldiers east of Kestenga in the arctic forest.

 Parallel to Platinum Fox Polarfuchs started on 1 July.
 The German main force at Salla consisted of three divisions, the regular 169th Division, the SS-Infantry Kampfgruppe Nord and the Finnish 6th Division.
 They were faced by three divisions of 14th Army, namely the 122nd Rifle Division, the 104th Rifle Division, and the 1st Tank Division.
 The German units launched a frontal attack against Salla, while the Finnish 6th Division attempted a massive flanking attack behind the Soviet lines further south towards Alakurtti and Kayraly (Kairala).

 The initial attack went badly, as the German troops were untrained for Arctic warfare.
 The SS division in particular, merely former police units (the 6th, 7th and 9th TK-Standarte of the SS-Totenkopfverbände), was unsuccessful in dealing with the organized Soviet defense.
 After repeated attacks failed, XXXVI Corps combined all its forces and with the help of a flanking attack by the Finnish 6th division the Soviet defenses were finally breached on 6 July.
 Salla was taken on 8 July, and the Soviets started a general retreat towards Kayraly to the east.
-XXXVI Corps sustained its momentum by pursuing the fleeing troops, and arrived at Kayral the next day.
-Kayraly was protected by heavy Soviet defense and large natural lakes around the town.
+XXXVI Corps sustained its momentum by pursuing the fleeing troops, and arrived at Kayraly the next day.
+Kayraly was protected by heavy Soviet defenses and large natural lakes around the town.
 This prevented any further German advance, rendering the situation into a stalemate for the remainder of the month.

 Meanwhile, to the south the Finnish III Corps launched its offensive to the east from Kuusamo to support the German advance at Salla.
 The goal of III Corps was to reach Kestenga (Kiestinki) as well as Ukhta in a two pronged attack by two battlegroups.
 From there the corps would then advance towards Loukhi and Kem, where it would cut the Murmansk railway.
 The initial Finnish advance against its adversary, the 54th Rifle Division, was very successful.
 III Corps moved swiftly through the Arctic forest and defeated several Soviet regiments.
 It advanced 64 km to the canal between Lake Pyaozero and Lake Topozero in just 20 days.
-The German command of Army of Norway was impressed by rapid Finnish advance and decided to support the Finns by moving units from XXXVI south to support this attack.
+The German command of Army of Norway was impressed by rapid Finnish advance and decided to support the Finns by moving units from XXXVI Corps south to support this attack.